-1. Before allowing external supplier or visitor to enter, or while requiring them to wait in a designated area, tenant should ask whether external supplier or visitor is currently exhibiting COVID-19 symptoms - a.
-If practical, tenant should take external supplier or visitor temperature using thermometer (infrared / thermal cameras preferred, touchless thermometers permitted) 2.
-If multi-tenant building, landlord is responsible for screening at loading dock 2.
-Tenant should keep a log of all external suppliers and any visitors who enter the office 3.
-Suppliers and visitors should wear face coverings over their nose and mouth when entering premises (exceptions can be made for people with medical conditions or disabilities that prevent them from safely wearing a face covering)
+1. Before allowing external supplier or visitor to enter, or while requiring them to wait in a designated area, manufacturer should ask whether external supplier or visitor is currently exhibiting COVID-19 symptoms - a.
+If practical, employer should take external supplier or visitor temperature using thermometer (infrared / thermal cameras preferred, touchless thermometers permitted) 2.
+Manufacturer should keep a log of all external suppliers and any visitors who enter the premises 3.
+Suppliers and other visitors should wear face coverings over their nose and mouth when entering premises (exceptions can be made for people with medical conditions or disabilities that prevent them from safely wearing a face covering)

-1. Limit contact between external suppliers/visitors and employees
+1. Limit contact between external suppliers/visitors and employees 2.
+If practical, clean and sanitize any incoming shipments before they enter the facility

-If you have questions or need additional support: Please call our hotline at 1-800-252-2923 or e-mail us at [ceo.support@illinois.gov](mailto:ceo.support@illinois.gov) or return to [www2.illinois.gov/business toolkit](http://www2.illinois.gov/business toolkit)
+If you have questions or need additional support: Please call our hotline at 1-800-252-2923 or e-mail us at ceo.support@illinois.gov or return to www2.illinois.gov/business toolkit